baljitrakhra/makers-learning-journey/week2/weekly_goal_plan_and_reflection.md

 * [Debbuging excercise] https://github.com/makersacademy/skills-workshops/tree/main/test_driven_development/debugging_fizzbuzz

 #### Reflection at the end of the week
-* **For goal 1** I was able to finish 20 challenges and it was really helpfull in understanding the concepts.
-* **For goal 2** I revised all the code academy lessons for OOO and also read Maker's material on OOO.
-I feel more confident in my undestanding of OOO and related concepts
+* **For goal 1** I attended the workshop on doubles, mocking and stubs.
+That really helped me to build up the theoratical aspect of it.
+I independently completed two excercises on these concepts.
+Overall result of this was that I was able to do stubing for weekend challege withour any issue.
+* **For goal 2** I feel more confident in OOO.
+I understand SOLID principle.
+I have started using dependency injections, domain modelling and planning the code better before typing anything in.
+I spent 2 hours on planning code for weekend challenge and did some concept testing( using small codes).
+This helped me to complete the weekend challenge by saturday COP.
+* **For goal 3** I am felling better about giving time to my wellbeing.
+I plan my day better to include time boxed excercises.